 The death of someone you love is a major event and coming to terms with the loss and dealing with the normal responses of grief can be very difficult.
 Everyone reacts differently and feelings can often feel overwhelming.
 You may feel lonely and isolated, experience anger, fear or guilt as well as helplessness and/or physical aches and pains.

 Grief is a normal natural process and affects everyone in many different ways; you may have physical reactions, experience sleeplessness or lack of appetite or even feel guilty about not feeling emotional.
 All of this is normal, there is no ‘right’ way to grieve and we all experience it differently.

-As with all therapy, there are no guarantees, but I believe that a good therapeutic relationship can help you manage your day to day problems and anxieties better in addition to addressing deeper rooted problems.
+As with all talking therapies, there are no guarantees, but I believe that a good therapeutic relationship can help you manage your day to day problems and anxieties better in addition to addressing deeper rooted problems.

 Counselling is not about giving advice and so for talking therapy to work, you need to participate in the process.
 I work relationally, which means the relationship we build is an important part of the process which can help you restore trust and deal with interpersonal problems that might arise in your own personal life.